zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter2.md

 xp: 100
 ```

-The so-called PRSA curve is the average of all rows of our large matrix.
+The so-called PRSA curve is the average of all rows of our large matrix (except for the first row with zeros).
 The DC value is defined as DC = -PRSA(-2) -PRSA(-1) +PRSA(0) +PRSA(1), where the argument indicates the position with respect to the anchor points.

 `@instructions`
 The matrix ```mat``` is still available from the previous exercise.